Jbleezy/BO2-Reimagined/README.md

 * Fixed front part of tank model spawning in the Excavation Site Level 2 zone
 * Generators: changed cost from 200-800 depending on how many players to 500
 * Generators: increased capture reward points from 100 to 500
+* Generators: capture reward points are only awarded to the activator
 * Generators: changed capture time from 10-40 seconds depending on how many players to 20 seconds
 * Generators: increased decay time from 20 seconds to 40 seconds
 * Generators: always refund points if player was on the generator when captured